aloy/qqplotr/README.md

 <img src="man/figures/README-unnamed-chunk-13-1.png" style="display: block; margin: auto;" />

 We may also detrend the P-P plots in the same way as before.
-Let's evaluate again the *mean ozone levels* from the `airquality` dataset.
-We had previously seen that the Exponential distribution was more appropriate than the Normal distribution, so let's take that into account:
+Let’s evaluate again the *mean ozone levels* from the `airquality` dataset.
+We had previously seen that the Exponential distribution was more appropriate than the Normal distribution, so let’s take that into
+account:

 ``` r
 di <- "exp"